Kalinago: Kalinago people today

-During the beginning of the 18th century, the Island Carib population in St. Vincent was greater than the one in Dominica.
+During the beginning of the eighteenth century, the Island Carib population in St. Vincent was greater than that in Dominica.
 Both the Island Caribs (Yellow Caribs) and the Black Caribs (Garifuna) fought against the British during the Second Carib War.
-After the end of the war, the British deported the Garifuna (whose population consisted of 4,338 people) to Roatan island, while the Island Caribs (whose population consisted of 80 people) were allowed to stay on St. Vincent.
+After the end of the war, the British deported the Garifuna (a population of 4,338) to Roatan Island, while the Island Caribs (whose population consisted of 80 people) were allowed to stay on St. Vincent.
 The 1812 eruption of La Soufrière destroyed the Carib territory, killing a majority of the Yellow Caribs.
 After the eruption, 130 Yellow Caribs and 59 Black Caribs survived on St. Vincent.
 Unable to recover from the damage caused by the eruption, 120 of the Yellow Caribs, under Captain Baptiste, emigrated to Trinidad.
 In 1830, the Carib population numbered less than 100.
-The population made a remarkable recovery after that, although almost the entire tribe would die out during the 1902 eruption of La Soufrière.